Top 40 Most Profitable GPT Wrappers in 2025

 The top earners focus on either enterprise sales (like Cursor at $500M ARR and Harvey AI at $100M ARR) or specific niches with strong SEO (like PDF.ai and FormulaBot).
 First movers who launched within weeks of ChatGPT's API release captured the most value, but there's still room for focused products solving painful problems in underserved markets.

 Most successful wrappers didn't stay simple; they evolved into "deep wrappers" with proprietary features, integrations, and workflows that OpenAI can't easily replicate.
+If you want to understand everything about the AI Wrapper industry, check out our 200-page report covering everything you need to know about AI Wrappers.

 Top 40 GPT Wrappers Ranked by Monthly Revenue